bombasticSlacks/3-skill/Communication.md

 ---
 # Communication

 Measures how well you communicate.
-Influences your [Max Influence](Stats#Max%20Influence).

 It can be honed to better perform the [Skills](Skills):
 ## Confidence